beeware/toga/docs/reference/api/resources/command.rst

 isn't also exposed by the app.
 So, ``cmd2`` will be added to the app, even though it wasn't explicitly added to the app commands.

 Each command has an :attr:`~toga.Command.id` attribute.
-This is set when the app is defined; if no ID is provided, a random ID will be generated for the Command.
+This is set when the command is defined; if no ID is provided, a random ID will be generated for the Command.
 This identifier can be used to retrieve a command from :any:`toga.App.commands` and :any:`toga.Window.toolbar`.